psi4/psi4/doc/sphinxman/source/conda.rst

 |PSIfour| is available as a pre-compiled binary for Mac and Linux (and
-Windows, through the Ubuntu shell) architectures through `Continuum Analytics
+Windows, through the Ubuntu shell) architectures through `Anaconda (formerly Continuum Analytics
-<https://store.continuum.io/cshop/anaconda/>`_, the company that produces
+<https://www.anaconda.com/products/individual>`_, the company that produces
 `Anaconda Python <http://docs.continuum.io/anaconda/index.html>`_ (a full-fledged scientific python environment with package manager `conda
 <http://conda.pydata.org/index.html>`_) and, more particularly, `Miniconda